Muhammed-Nawfal/Encode-Tonk/README.md

 Welcome to *Lumio*, your new academic BFF.

-Lumio is a collaborative study platform at the Encode Hackathon London 2025.
+Lumio is a collaborative study platform built in 48 hours at the Encode Hackathon London 2025.
 It integrates note-taking, deadline tracking, and AI-powered flashcards into one seamless student toolkit.

 It’s like if Google Calendar, Notion, and ChatGPT had a baby…